Chinchiná, Caldas

 Chinchiná is a town and municipality located in the department of Caldas in Colombia, 17 km southwest of Manizales.
-Founded in 1857 by Antioquian colonists, Chinchiná is settled in a valley surrounded by coffee plantations, called "fincas", in the Central Cordillera of the Andes.
+Founded in 1857 by Antioquian colonists, Chinchiná lies 1360 meters above sea level in a valley surrounded by coffee plantations in the Central Cordillera of the Andes.
+An active volcano, Nevado del Ruiz, lies approximately 30 km to the east.

 Known as Colombia's "coffee heart", the town is home to the Buendía coffee factory and Cenicafé, a coffee research center.
 Because of its close association with coffee production, the municipality was named part of the "Coffee Cultural Landscape" UNESCO World Heritage Site in 2011.

-An active volcano, Nevado del Ruiz, lies approximately 30 km to the east.